Nutrition

 Best chemo days to eat

-• Days 8–14: full benefit window
+• Days 8–11: full benefit window

 • Days 5–7: moderate portions, fully cooked

-Most beneficial (Ranked in Order)
+Most beneficial (ranked in order)

 Potency matters, but tolerance matters more during chemo.
 On GI-sensitive days, prioritize cauliflower, bok choy, and cooked cabbage; save sprouts, broccoli, and Brussels for better days.

-• Broccoli sprouts (most potent): 1–2 tbsp per day (raw or lightly warmed).
+• Broccoli sprouts (most potent): 1–2 tbsp per day (Days 8–11 only).

 • Broccoli: 1 cup per day cooked (lightly steamed/sautéed).

-• Brussels sprouts: 1/2–1 cup per day cooked.
+• Brussels sprouts: ½–1 cup per day cooked (Days 8–11 only).

 • Kale: 1–2 cups per day cooked (or 1 cup raw on good GI days).